top of page

 When the United Nations' charter was ratified in 1945, the Disarmament and International Security Committee (DISEC) was established as the first of the General Assembly's Main Committees.
 Thus, DISEC is often referred to as the First Committee.

-Meet Your President:
+Meet Your President

 President, Disarmament and International Security Committee

-Dear Delegates,
+Distinguished Delegates,

-Committee Topics
+Committee Topic

-BAMUN XXIV
+BAMUN XXV

 What

-Our Twenty-Fourth Model United Nations Conference
+Our Twenty-Fifth Model United Nations Conference

 When